-Although a center stone is typically a diamond, there are other options that can make an engagement ring more affordable and just as beautiful.
+Although an engagement ring is often set with a diamond, there are other options that can make a ring more affordable and just as beautiful.
 One of my favorite options is moissanite.
-Moissanite, originally discovered in 1893 in a meteor crater, is a very rare and scarce mineral.
-Therefore, moissanite as we know it today is almost exclusively lab grown.
-Let’s compare Diamonds vs Moissanite in color, hardness, brilliance, and price:
+Moissanite, originally discovered in 1893 in a meteor crater, is a very rare gem.
+Therefore, moissanite, as we know it today, is almost exclusively lab-grown.
+Let’s compare Diamonds vs Moissanite for color, hardness, brilliance, and price:

 Diamonds vs Moissanite, Color:

 Both moissanite and diamond can be colorless or near-colorless.
 The amount of color a moissanite has depends upon the type of moissanite.
 Classic moissanite, the first moissanite that man created, is a greenish-yellow hue.
 It’s not very pretty, and Do Amore does not sell it.
 In fact, many feel that classic moissanite’s color is similar to a GIA-certified K-color diamond (quite yellow).
 On the other hand, Forever One Moissanite can be colorless or near colorless!
 Forever One Colorless has the color of a GIA-certified E-color diamond.
 Forever One Near Colorless has the color of a GIA-certified I-color diamond.
 Both of these gems are gorgeous, come in a variety of sizes, and make perfect engagement stones.

 Is Forever Brilliant Moissanite the same as Forever One?